HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/implementsaml_portal.md

     |`sso_1.idp_1.certAlias`     | `<idpAlias>`                                                                                          |
     |`sso_1.sp.targetUrl`        | `https://<dx_hostname>/wps/myportal`                                                                  |

-### Check login attribute
+### Verifying login attribute

 The IdP passes the user ID to be authenticated in the SAML request.
 This ID must match one of the user ID values available for standard HCL DX login.

-1. Log on to the WebSphere Application Server administrative console.
+1. Log on to the WAS administrative console.

-2. Click **Security > Global security**.
+2. Go to **Security > Global security**.

 3. Under **User account repository**, click **Configure**.

-4. Click the LDAP where users are stored.
+4. Select the LDAP where users are stored.

 5. In **Federated repository properties for login**, check the attributes that are used for login.
 Add additional attributes if needed (separate multiple attributes with a semicolon).